SnapXL/SnapX/README.md

 ### Windows 10 22H2+ 🪟

 End of life Windows versions are not supported.
-For example, Windows 11 22H2 is at its EOL and thus, not supported.
+For example, Windows 11 22H2 is at its EOL and thus, unsupported.

 ```shell
 # Installing Visual Studio Community